Ghosts of Browns Lane.

 Today, Jaguar’s Heritage collection is in safer hands but in the closing months of 2011 the future looked a good deal more uncertain.
 We take a look back at Jaguar’s former museum prior to its demolition.

-Porsche spent millions on the ‘Monolith’; the futuristic Delugan Meissl-designed architectural marvel of a museum in Stuttgart.
+Porsche spent millions on the ‘Monolith’ – the futuristic Delugan Meissl-designed architectural marvel in Stuttgart.
 Mercedes and BMW’s museums are also tourist destinations in themselves – attracting both the petrolhead and long-suffering in equal measure.
 All elicit a clear, somewhat Pavlovian response from the enthusiast.

 Over time certain place names attain a certain resonance.
 Maranello, Sant’Agata Bolognese or Zuffenhausen are names that conjure up all manner of images depending on how much petrol vapour you’ve been inhaling.
 But some are by turn prosaic, nondescript.
 Take Browns Lane – part of a Coventry suburb called Allesley – it really is nowheresville CV5.
 However this quiet residential road once transcended its drab West Midlands aspect, placing it firmly into the realm of the sublime.
 Because for almost 50 years it was the spiritual home of Jaguar Cars.